Claude Code Hooks¶

 Claude Code hooks are deterministic automation at lifecycle points — shell commands, HTTP calls, or LLM prompts that fire on specific events.

-Hooks are configured in settings.json (user, project, or local scope) under a top-level hooks object keyed by event name.
+You configure hooks in settings.json at user, project, or local scope.
+They live under a top-level hooks object keyed by event name.
 Each matcher group pairs a matcher string with one or more hooks handlers of type: "command", http, prompt, or agent.
-Hook input arrives on stdin as JSON rather than through environment variables, so scripts typically pipe stdin through jq to extract tool input fields (reference).
+Hook input arrives on stdin as JSON rather than through environment variables, so scripts typically pipe stdin through jq to read tool input fields (reference).

 Claude Code fires 25+ hook events across session, prompt, tool, subagent, task, compaction, worktree, config, and file-change lifecycles.
 A representative subset: